plone/training/ttw/mosaic.rst

 - Advanced:

-    - content listing: it is a collection-like tile, it allows to list all contents matching given criterias (criterias can be changed in the modal window),
+    - content listing: it is a collection-like tile, it allows to list all contents matching given criterias (be changed in the modal window),
     - existing content: it allows to display another content in a tile
     - if Rapido is installed, there is also a Rapido tile, which allows to display any Rapido block.